 19. How can parents support the nursery and be involved in the nursery community?

-20. Do they children and staff look happy?
+20. Do the staff look happy?
 The most important of all questions!
 Staff who look stressed or frazzled will not be able to nurture your child in the same way as those that enjoy their jobs and are relaxed at work.
 Look for happy and smiling staff interacting with warmth with the children in their care.
 Look for children who with relaxed body language who are enjoying their day and have confidence in their teachers and surroundings.